idworkin/grant_proposal/NSERC_discovery.md

 ## Assessment of the merits of the proposal.
 - A program of research must be "high quality" to be supported.
 - Genuine Research problems must be addressed.
 Make it very clear that there is a "critical need" to address the problem.
-- ** Originality and Innovation**.
+- **Originality and Innovation**.
 To what extent does the proposal suggest and explore novel or potentially transformative concepts and lines of inquiry?
  (So in my case, making it clear that there is a critical need to understand what causes genetic & environmental effects background effects, and whether it is a heterogenous collection of genetic effects, or are there systematic effects.
 Also Testing my model to explain genetic background effects.

 - **Significance of expected contributions**.
--- What is the likely impact on future research?
+  - What is the likely impact on future research?
 (Advancing knowledge?
 Influence of direction of thought and activity?).
--- What is the potential for notable advancement/innovation in the discipline?
+  - What is the potential for notable advancement/innovation in the discipline?
--- Will the results be appropriate for open dissemination?
+  - Will the results be appropriate for open dissemination?

 - **Clarity and Scope of objectives**.
 A "vision" should be of greater breadth and scope than simply plans and objectives.
 Clearly defined objectives (both long and short term) demonstrate "a more thought out" research plan than do simply stated objectives.
--- Are there long and short term goals?
+  - Are there long and short term goals?
--- Is the relationship between long and short term goals clear?
+  - Is the relationship between long and short term goals clear?
--- Are the objectives specific, focused and realistic?
+  - Are the objectives specific, focused and realistic?
--- Does the proposal articulate goals of sufficient breadth and scope in line with "high quality" research program?
+  - Does the proposal articulate goals of sufficient breadth and scope in line with "high quality" research program?

 - **Clarity and appropriateness of methodology**
--- Does the proposal clearly outline the methodology to be used?
+  - Does the proposal clearly outline the methodology to be used?
--- Is the methodology current and appropriate?
+  - Is the methodology current and appropriate?
--- Will the methodology contribute to the stated research goals?
+  - Will the methodology contribute to the stated research goals?
--- Has the applicant justified the methodological approach?
+  - Has the applicant justified the methodological approach?

 - **Feasability**
--- Will the applicant's expertise & proposed methodology allow objectives to be reached in the proposed time frame?
+  - Will the applicant's expertise & proposed methodology allow objectives to be reached in the proposed time frame?
--- Does the applicant have access to the necessary equipment and resources?
+  - Does the applicant have access to the necessary equipment and resources?
--- Address need for additional expertise (or demonstrate sufficient expertise of the PI)?
+  - Address need for additional expertise (or demonstrate sufficient expertise of the PI)?
--- Has application outlined recent research progress related to the proposal?
+  - Has application outlined recent research progress related to the proposal?
--- Is research framed with reference to other appropriate work?
+  - Is research framed with reference to other appropriate work?

 # Training of High Quality Personnel (HQP).
 (5000 characters)